sipeed/MaixCDK/docs/doc/application/ui/lvgl.md

 * Execute `maixcdk build` to build the project for PC.
 * Execute `maixcdk run` to run the project on PC.

-You can also excute `maixcdk menuconfig` to change platform to build for other platform.
+You can also execute `maixcdk menuconfig` to change platform to build for other platform.

 ## Custom your own UI